 Spanish Dancer Facts

-- The rather visually stunning Spanish Dancer ranks as a comparatively large and brilliantly colored species of beautiful nudibranch.
+- The truly visually stunning Spanish Dancer ranks as a comparatively large and brilliantly colored species of beautiful nudibranch.
 The remarkable creature also goes by the tongue-twisting scientific name of the Hexabranchus sanguineus.

 - Kingdom: Animalia